 What It’s Really Like to Freelance

-I always have a small percentage of coaching clients who have the dream of going freelance.
-Whether it’s about getting away from the 9-5, or just the lure of a more independent lifestyle, the freelance dream is calling to them.
-As I have been a freelancer for over 20 years, they are always keen to hear what it’s really like.
+I always have a small percentage of coaching clients who dream of going freelance.
+This could about getting away from the 9-5.
+Or perhaps it’s the lure of a more independent lifestyle.
+Whatever the reason, the freelance dream is calling to them.
+As a freelancer for over 20 years, I often share my own experiences with them.

 The Downside to Freelancing

-However, there are some honest truths about freelancing that I believe people should know before they decide to throw in their day job.
+However, there are some honest truths about freelancing.
 First, you need discipline.
 Over the years I have honed the ability to lock out whinging children, piles of washing up or friends who text to come out for coffee.
 I work by lists and have to be incredibly focused.
 Those day time dance classes only happen if I am on track with my work, so there is a huge incentive to get it done.
-And, although I work best by deciding what I feel like tackling right now, I rarely finish until my work for the day is completed.
-If you don’t have this sort of self-discipline, you won’t last long.
-Yes, it will build up over time but having some degree of focus and sheer willpower is a must to give you some momentum in the early days.
+Although I work best by deciding what I feel like tackling right now, I rarely finish until my work for the day is completed.
+If you don’t have self-discipline, you won’t last long.
+Yes, it will build up over time.
+However, having focus and sheer willpower is a must to give you momentum in the early days.

 Say Goodbye to the 9-5